 A council can issue receipts for donations it receives if the receipts are in compliance with IRS regulations.
 The receipt should state that no goods or services were received for the donation.
 A donation receipt cannot be issued for registrations, banquets, trips, etc., for which a benefit was received.
 If the amount given is for benefits received, but also has a donation included, a receipt can be given as follows: a receipt is given for the entire amount that clearly designates only the amount for which no goods or services were received as the donation amount.
 If in question, please call the CMDA controller or CFO at 423-844-1000 or toll free 1-888-230-2637.

 Groups with $50,000 in annual receipts must file a form 990.
 It is rare for a council to have financial activity of $50,000 or more.
 Projects involving substantial finances should be approved by the VP of Campus and Community Ministries.
-Those councils with less than $50,000 in annual activity should complete a ReConnect form that will ask for updated information concerning ministry and financial activity during that year.
+Annually, Community Chapters will be asked to report on their financial and ministry activities during the year.